Ryan Strome Game Preview: Ducks vs. Avalanche

 Strome Season Stats Insights

-- In 22 games this season, Strome has averaged 16:01 on the ice, while putting up a plus-minus of -1.
+- In 23 games this season, Strome has a plus-minus rating of -2, while averaging 16:01 on the ice per game.

-- In three of 22 games this year, Strome has scored a goal, but there are no multi-goal efforts on his ledger.
+- Strome has a goal in three games this year through 23 games played, but has not had multiple goals in any of those games.

-- In 11 of 22 games this year, Strome has registered a point, and four of those games included multiple points.
+- Strome has a point in 12 of 23 games this year, with multiple points in four of them.

-- In nine of 22 games this season, Strome has registered an assist, and in four of those matches recorded two or more.
+- Strome has an assist in 10 of 23 games this season, with multiple assists on four occasions.

-- The implied probability is 47.6% that Strome hits the over on his points over/under based on the odds.
+- The implied probability that Strome goes over his points prop total is 46.5%, based on the odds.

-- Given his moneyline odds, Strome has an implied probability of 34.5% of going over his assist prop bet.
+- The implied probability of Strome going over his assist prop bet, based on the odds, is 34.5%.

 Sign up for Underdog fantasy today.